winstxnhdw/ezgif-essentials/README.md

 ## Usage (Video)

-> Transparency is disabled by default to allow for more colour palettes when generating more complex GIFs
+>**Note**: Transparency is disabled by default to allow for more colour palettes when generating more complex GIFs

 ```bash
 python main.py -i test.mp4 -z 3